Arealai/api-documentation/README.md

 A sample response to this Document Classification API call will be as follows.

-"results" key will include a list of documents detected within the original document uploaded to the platform.
-Each document will have a "template_uuid" assigned to it.
+*results* key will include a list of documents detected within the original document uploaded to the platform.
+Each document will have a *template_uuid* assigned to it.
 This template_uuid represents the unique ID of the document type detected.

 ```
 {